Pamela A. McQuillin, M.D.

 Fellow of The American College of Obstetricians and Gynecologists

-Your First Visit
+Your First Well Woman Visit

 Thank you for selecting my office for your women's health care needs.
 My goal is to meet your needs and to exceed your expectations.
-I know you will find my medical assistant and the office staff ready to help you in any way they can.
+I know you will find my medical assistants and the office staff ready to help you in any way they can.

-On your first visit to the office, it is helpful to arrive 15 minutes early in order to fill out the registration information.
+On your first visit to the office, it is helpful to arrive 20 minutes early in order to fill out the registration information.
 Some of this information can be completed at home to save time.
 The forms can be downloaded from the New Patient Link.
-Please you make your appointment at least 4 weeks ahead of time.
-At your request, you will be mailed a health history form to complete at home.
+You may also come by the office and pick up the forms before your scheduled visit.

-When you call for an appointment the scheduling staff will ask for the reason for your visit.
+When you call for an appointment, the scheduling staff will ask for the reason for your visit.
 This helps us schedule the appropriate amount of time.
 All of our staff are very aware of the confidential and sensitive nature of our patient's concerns.
 If you are scheduling a "Well Woman Exam" (annual exam) and also have health problems you wish to discuss, please alert the staff when you schedule your appointment so extra time can be allotted to you.
 Otherwise there will only be enough time scheduled for your Well Woman Exam and you will have to reschedule for your other problems.

 It is useful to have copies of any evaluation, treatment, lab or x-ray reports sent to me prior to your visit so that I may review them.
 Your provider can mail or FAX them to my office at your request.